joshniemela/diku-canvas/README.md

 - `examples/color_boxes.fsx`
 - `examples/keyboard_example.fsx`
 - `examples/spiral.fsx`
-- `examples/turtle.fsx` (eventually)
+- `examples/turtle.fsx`

-Note that it is not all the examples in the `examples` directory that have been ported to the current version of the Canvas library.
+Note that the fun_img example hasn't been ported from ImgUtil yet.

 ## How to build the Canvas library itself (if you want to contribute)